 The perimeter of this camp sits immediately behind the art college that I attended for four years.
 Traveling back and forth we literally walked the same streets—separated by one hundred and twenty-eight years.

-I have since been back to Camp William Penn to attend Civil War reenactments of the 3rd US Colored Troops, of which all four of my ancestors were a part.
+I have since been back to Camp William Penn to attend Civil War reenactments of the 3rd U.S. Colored Troops (USCT) of which all four of my ancestors were a part.

 It’s so empowering for me to know their history and essentially my history.
 I draw strength from their survival and cherish what it must have taken for them to raise families during Reconstruction and the Jim Crow racially segregated era.